 ‘When an application becomes Bixby-enabled,’ states Injong Rhee, Samsung’s Head of R&D, Software & Services.
 ‘Bixby will be able to support almost every task that the application is capable of performing using the conventional interface (ie. touch commands).
 Most existing agents currently support only a few selected tasks for an application and therefore confuse users about what works or what doesn’t work by voice command.’

 Paired with this comprehensive control ability comes another important factor, one which Samsung is calling Contextual Awareness.
 From the information provided so far this seems to suggest that the touch and voice interface will be completely interchangeable.

 So, for example, if you’re looking at a photograph in your Gallery of a great night out with your partner, you should be able to select the image with a touch then tell Bixby to email it to them.
 The assistant should be smart enough to realise what you’re looking at and what application to use to complete the task.

 Bixby is also built to be flexible with the commands you use, so there would be no definitive ‘do this precise thing’ that you’d need to remember in order to accomplish certain tasks.
 The system should be able to recognise your intentions from keywords in your commands and get things done without annoying you.

 The Samsung Galaxy S8 will have a dedicated Bixby button so you can quickly launch the feature, and the assistant will gradually be added to many other products across its range, including TVs, air-conditioning units, and basically anything that contains a microphone and internet connectivity.

 Is Bixby better than Siri, Cortana, and Google Assistant?

 At launch in the UK we didn't get quite the Bixby we were expecting.
-Bixby Voice has so far been unavailable in the UK, though it will be rolling out from 22 August.
+For example, Bixby Voice did not become available in the UK until 22 August.